stakater-docker/builder-tool/README.md

 # builder-tool

+**Note**: Not build through Terraform

 Image containing minimal tools for pipeline configuration.

 It is being for the deployment of eks cluster on AWS.
 It's images is being used in this [repository](https://github.com/stakater/terraform-aws-eks).